 This measures how positive or negative people’s responses are to your content.

-While tracking overall sentiment is important, it’s also essential to look at specific interactions and responses.
+While tracking overall sentiment is important, looking at specific interactions and responses is essential.

 This will help you understand how people feel about your campaign and allow you to adjust your strategy accordingly.